schaduwen/gl703/README.md

 Trash:
 * keyboard backlight led (blue is very dim)
 * BIOS (limited configuration options)
+* gpu (proprietary drivers - cannot configure)

-This is a personal opinion of the Gl703GS after almost three years of service, and can differ from model to model.
+This is a personal opinion of the GL703GS after almost three years of service, and can differ from model to model.

 Author's Notes
 --------------